asudjianto-xml/ga_AE/README.md

-# Geometric Autoencoder Experiments
+# Grassmannian Autoencoder (GA-AE)

-Implementation of experiments for "Diagnosing the Generative Gap in Autoencoders: A Geometric Perspective on Volume, Subspace Collapse and Off-Manifold Failure"
+Implementation of "Escaping the Autoencoder Trap: Grassmannian Tangent-Space Regularization for Tail Coverage"

+**Key Innovation**: Geometric regularization using Grassmann manifolds and exterior algebra to improve rare mode coverage in autoencoders, avoiding the mode collapse and tail mass misallocation observed in VAEs.

 ## Project Structure